alvarogarcia7/camel-snake-pascal-kebab-kata-clojure/README.md

 source: trikitrok's https://gist.github.com/trikitrok/a97d330bacb1f56fe5ee027c12ff273a

-Warning: this kata is not finished.
+Warning: this kata is not finished, it does not include processing the data structures part